ctessler/fork-join-colo/eval/Readme.md

 ## Folder Contents
 - `README.md` - the Markdown source of this file that explains how to use.
-- `bin` - contains all of the scripts that runs an approximation algorithm.
+- `bin` - contains all of the scripts that runs an exact or approximation algorithm.
 - `ctxs` - contains .json contexts for use by other scripts.
 - `mrtc-objs-tasks` - contains all of the MRTC object and tasks used for running the algorithms.
 - `python-libs` - contains necessary python libraries used by several python scripts.